zrythm/zrythm/CODE_OF_CONDUCT.md

 Raising unrelated political issues should be avoided in Zrythm project discussions, because they are off-topic.
-The only political positions that Zrythm endorses are (1) that all software should be [free](https://www.fsf.org/about/what-is-free-software) and (2) supporting basic human rights in computing.
+The only political positions that Zrythm endorses are:

+* All software should be [free](https://www.fsf.org/about/what-is-free-software)
+* Supporting basic human rights in computing

 ## Enforcement Responsibilities